 3. Add them to homemade smoothies and popsicles!

 I love a homemade popsicle.
 And with summer right around the corner, what better time to dive into these cooling nutritious treats.
 Adding fruit and veggie pouches to smoothies and Greek Yogurt popsicles adds natural flavour and texture – no need for added sugar here!
+Looking for some recipes?
+Here are a few homemade popsicle recipes and here are some smoothies that your kids will love.

 4. As a dip or topping for French toast, or pancakes!

 Babies and toddlers love dipping.
 Heck, big kids and adults love dipping too!
 Pouches are a yummy, nutritious and naturally sweet option for dipping.
 They’re also a great alternative to sticky syrup!
+Here is a pancake recipe that is perfect for baby-led weaning too!

 5. Use them in baby-friendly baked foods like muffins, loaves and cookies.